ClickHouse/ClickHouse/docs/en/sql-reference/statements/insert-into.md

 Note that using `select_sequential_consistency` will increase the load on ClickHouse Keeper (used by ClickHouse Cloud internally) and may result in slower performance depending on the load on the service.
 We recommend against enabling this setting unless necessary.
 The recommended approach is to execute read/writes in the same session or to use a client driver that uses the native protocol (and thus supports sticky connections).

+## Inserting into a replicated setup

+In a replicated setup, data will be visible on other replicas after it has been replicated.
+Data begins being replicated (downloaded on other replicas) immediately after an `INSERT`.
+This differs from ClickHouse Cloud, where data is immediately written to shared storage and replicas subscribe to metadata changes.

+Note that for replicated setups, `INSERTs` can sometimes take a considerable amount of time (in the order of one second) as it requires committing to ClickHouse Keeper for distributed consensus.
+Using S3 for storage also adds additional latency.

 ## Performance Considerations

 `INSERT` sorts the input data by primary key and splits them into partitions by a partition key.
 If you insert data into several partitions at once, it can significantly reduce the performance of the `INSERT` query.
 To avoid this: